How to Be Successful in an Online Course

 UT has fantastic people and numerous resources available to assist you, whether you’re learning online or on-campus.
 There is even a unit called the Student Success Center, which promotes undergraduate student excellence and persistence to graduation through tutoring, supplemental instruction, academic coaching and student support programs.

 You don’t have to be a new college student in order to benefit from these resources.
-If you need support and assistance, reach out to the to the Student Success Center, the Office of Multicultural Student Life, and other academic support services available to UT students.
+If you need support and assistance, reach out to the to the Student Success Center, the Office of Multicultural Student Life, the Writing Center, and other academic support services available to UT students.

 Prepare yourself for online learning at UT!
 Getting Ready for Online Learning includes questions for you to consider and resources designed to help you make the most of your online learning experience.

 Visit the FAQs page for details about starting your online learning experience.